thomassuedbroecker/custom-reranker-deployment/README.md

 ...

 *********************
-Connect to cluster mycluster-free
+Connect to cluster mycluster
 *********************
 ...
-The configuration for mycluster-free was downloaded successfully.
+The configuration for mycluster was downloaded successfully.
 1. Create namespace
 namespace/reranker created
 2. Get existing screts to access the IBM Cloud Registry  in the default namespace